 React Native Image

 The Image component is used to display the image on the screen.
-The image can be loaded from static resources, from temporary local files, from a local disc, from network images, etc.
+The image can be loaded from different source such as static resources, temporary local files, local disc, network images, etc.

 Static Image Resources

-The static images are added in the app by placing it in somewhere in the source code directory and provide the path as:
+The static images are added in app by placing it in somewhere in the source code directory and provide its path as:

 In the above syntax, the packager will look for icon_name.png in the same folder as the component that requires it.
 To load the image on a specific platform, it should be named by specifying the platform as extensions such as icon_name.ios.png and icon_name.android.png.

 Images from Hybrid App's Resources

 The hybrid app which is built (UI) by using both React Native and platform code can also uses the image which is bundled into the app.

 The image included through Xcode asset catalogs or in Android drawable folder are consumes without their extension.

 The images within the Android assets folder, use the scheme: asset:/ with image extension.